Choosing a bicycle helmet to buy can be a tough decision these days.

 Lazer Bullet 2.0

-If you’re looking for extreme aerodynamics from your helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.
+If you’re looking for an aero helmet, then you’ll love the futuristic Bullet 2.0 from Lazer.

-Adjust the Airslide system to create airflow through front vents and rears exhausts.
+Adjust the Airslide system to create airflow through front ventilation holes and rear exhaust system.
 Need maximum aerodynamics on a flat or downhill?
 Close the vents for a fully closed cap.
+And there’s more.

-This helmet is compatible with an Inclination Sensor, which monitors your head position on the bike.
+It is compatible with an Inclination Sensor, which monitors your head position on the bike.
 It even has your eyewear covered.
-The Lazer Bullet includes its own magnetic aerodynamic lens that fits onto the front of the helmet.
+The Lazer Bullet includes its own magnetic aerodynamic lens that fits onto the front.

-The Kask Valegro, which you might have first seen on the heads of Team Sky riders back in 2017, weighs in at an impressive 180 grams.
+The Kask Valegro, which you might have first seen on the heads of Team Sky riders back in 2017, with an impressive weight of 180g.

-Lightweight doesn’t have to mean unsafe, and that’s certainly the case with Kask’s Valegro helmet.
-The helmet features a whopping 37 vents for maximum ventilation and quick-dry pads that wick away moisture.
+A lightweight helmet doesn’t have to mean unsafe, and that’s certainly the case with Kask’s Valegro.
+It features a whopping 37 vents for great ventilation and quick-dry pads that wick away moisture.

-Of course, the lightweight qualities of this helmet wouldn’t mean much if it wasn’t safe.
-This helmet boasts MIT technology and offers enhanced protection with a polycarbonate layer that covers both the top of the helmet as well as the base ring.
+Of course, the lightweight qualities wouldn’t mean much if it wasn’t safe.
+It protects your head with a polycarbonate shell that covers both the top as well as the base ring.

-The Kask Valegro also features Kask’s Octo Fit system, which allows you to quickly adjust the helmet to fit snugly to any head shape.
+The Kask Valegro also features Kask’s Octo Fit adjustment dial, which is easy to adjust to fit any head sizes and head shapes.

-As with all of POC’s helmets, the Ventral Air incorporates the company’s SPIN (Shearing Pad INside) crash technology into its design.
-The helmet will rotate in the event of a crash, minimizing direct impact.
+As with all of POC’s helmets, the POC Ventral Air incorporates the company’s SPIN (Shearing Pad INside) crash technology into its design.
+It will rotate in the event of a crash, minimizing direct impact and protect your head.

-The POC Ventral Air is also outfitted with silicone pads for additional safety and comfort.
+The POC Ventral Air SPIN is also outfitted with silicone pads for additional safety and comfort.

 Giro Aether MIPS

-This helmet is no different.
-The Giro Aether the best protection you’ll find in a cycling helmet while not compromising the weight, ventilation, and aerodynamics that competitive racers demand.
+This Giro Aether MIPS is no different.
+It offers the best protection you’ll find in a bicycle helmet while not compromising the weight, ventilation, and aerodynamics that competitive road racing demand.

-The Aether features MIPS technology, which uses a plastic liner to allow the helmet to slide around the head to redirect impact forces during a crash.
-Giro adapts this technology by putting two layers of foam on the outside of the helmet in order to create the MIPS effect.
+The Giro Aether features MIPS spherical technology, which uses a plastic liner to allow the helmet to slide around the head to redirect impact forces in the event of a crash.
+Giro adapts this safety tech by putting two layers of EPS foam on the outside of the polycarbonate shell in order to create the MIPS effect.

 This replaces the plastic liner that inhibits airflow and limits ventilation.
-The Giro Aether features 11 large vents, meaning this helmet is not only safe but also very cool.
+The Giro Aether MIPS features 11 large vents, meaning it is not only safe but also very cool.

 Bell Z20 MIPS

-With decades of experience building safe helmets for the masses, Bell has integrated all of those into their flagship helmet, the Z20.
+With decades of experience manufacturing helmets for the masses, Bell has integrated all of those into their flagship model, the Bell Z20.

-The Bell Z20 takes a low-profile approach to helmet design.
-It has a good looking, minimalist looks.
-By staying close to the head, the Z20 gives cyclists a sleek appearance that one might even call a pro.
+The Bell Z20 takes a low-profile design approach.
+It has a good-looking, minimalist look.
+By staying close to the head, the Bell Z20 gives the rider a sleek appearance that one might even call a pro.

-At 280 grams for size Medium, the Bell Z20 isn’t the lightest helmet on this list, but it’s certainly the most feature-rich.
+At 280g for size Medium, the Bell Z20 isn’t the lightest on this list, but it’s certainly the most feature-rich.
 Bell stopped at nothing to create a balanced helmet with equally strong performance aerodynamics, ventilation, and safety characteristics.